 Have a look at our “How To DIY TV” video

-A maximum of two dances in each style is taught per course/term, depending on the skills of the students.
+A minimum of two dances in each style is taught per course/term, depending on the skills of the students.
 Intricate groups and step patterns are taught and practiced for individuals and then as couples.
 People enrolling in these classes will know the basics of each dance they’re taught and progressively learn more movement quality and steps, be able to recognise timing, and be able to dance in a social atmosphere.

-Adults Classes are 6 week courses whilst Kids Classes are run along the NSW Public School term and are usually 10 weeks.
+Kids Classes are run along the NSW Public School term and are usually 10 weeks.

 Students can continue at a social level for fitness (keeping the mind and body working together in coordinated patterns) and basic entertainment or if goal oriented, they can work towards the following: